 - Filterable without additive depletion

-Once the right oil has been selected – including matching the ISO grade to the OEM spec – the next step is to put the other lubrication reliability pieces in place.
-Add oil analysis to begin predictive trending of the oil and asset condition, and filtration to keep the oil clean and dry.
-With these solutions, you can safely extend the life of the asset and the oil – saving time and money.
+After selecting your compressor oil, the next step is to put the other lubrication reliability pieces in place.
+First, add oil analysis to begin predictive trending of the oil and asset condition.
+Second, use filtration to keep the oil clean and dry.
+With these solutions, you can safely extend the life of the asset and the oil, which will in turn save you time and money.

-A strong antioxidant package is essential in a compressor oil.
 Oil life is reduced by half for every 10°C (18°F) in temperature increase.
+That’s why a strong antioxidant package is essential in a compressor oil.
 As oil oxidizes, its viscosity increases, varnish forms, sludge and sediments begin to plug filters, acid increases, and rust and corrosion form.
 (See photo for progression from new to fully oxidized oil.)
-All of this is detrimental to the effectiveness and lifespan of the oil and the equipment.
+As a result of oxidation, both oil and equipment have shortened lifespans.

-LE’s high-performance oils are designed to combat the effects of high temperatures, water, contaminants and heavy loads.
-These long-lasting oils – listed below – are nonfoaming and offer superior resistance to heat, oxidation and moisture; they outperform conventional compressor oils, with many exceeding the standards required by OEMs.
+Our high-performance oils are designed to combat the effects of high temperatures, water, contaminants, and heavy loads.
+These long-lasting oils, listed below, are nonfoaming and offer superior resistance to heat, oxidation and moisture.
+As a result of their premium formulations, our compressor oils outperform conventional compressor oils.
+In addition, many exceed OEM requirements.

 Unnecessary Oil Changes

 Transitioning from time-based to condition-based oil changes will maximize uptime, save money, and make your operation more efficient.
-A good oil analysis program is integral to any successful lubricant reliability program.
-With consistent accurate monitoring of the condition of your oil, you can improve your bottom line with less lubricant to purchase, fewer parts to keep in inventory, less used lubricant requiring disposal, less labor and less downtime.
-LE’s oil analysis program monitors oil samples for mechanical, operational and environmental factors that can affect equipment and oil life.
+As such, a good oil analysis program is integral to any successful lubricant reliability program.
+With consistent monitoring of the oil’s condition, you can improve your bottom line with less lubricant to purchase, fewer parts to keep in inventory, less used lubricant requiring disposal, less labor, and less downtime.
+That’s why we recommend our oil analysis program, which monitors for mechanical, operational and environmental factors that can affect equipment and oil life.

-The U.S. Department of Energy states that for an average industrial facility, approximately 10 percent of the electricity consumed is for generating compressed air and can be as high as 30 percent or more of the consumed electricity.
-Compressed air is one of the most expensive sources of energy in a plant, with the efficiency of a typical compressed air system rated as low as 10 to 15 percent.
+The U.S. Department of Energy states that for an average industrial facility, approximately 10% of electricity consumption is for compressed air generation.
+In some plants, that number can be as high as 30%.
+That means compressed air is one of the most expensive sources of energy in a plant, with the efficiency of a typical compressed air system rated as low as 10%.

-By reducing friction, you reduce the amount of energy consumed as well as the heat of the equipment.
+By reducing friction, you reduce the heat of the equipment and the amount of energy consumed.
 Even between highly machined metal surfaces, contact occurs.
-The greater the amount of contact, the greater the friction.
+And, the greater the amount of contact, the greater the friction.
 As a result, more energy is required to move the surfaces.
 The use of high-performance lubricants can reduce this friction, thus requiring less electricity.
-It is not uncommon for factories adopting a lubrication reliability program to save 5 to 20 percent on electricity.
+And so, it is not uncommon for factories adopting a lubrication reliability program to save 5 to 20% on electricity.